ethanhillas/Atomic-Attack-Lab/README.md

 In your Atomic Attack Lab configuration file, provide the name for the credential profile that has been set up.
 This is called "default" if you didn't provide a profile name.

 ### IAM roles
 Following AWS best practice, you should create an IAM user with least privilege for use by Atomic Attack Lab.
-The IAM user should have AmazonEC2FullAccess & AmazonS3FullAccess permissions.
+The IAM user should have AmazonEC2FullAccess, AmazonS3FullAccess, & AmazonDynamoDBFullAccess permissions.

 ### S3/DynamoDB backend
 Terraform is configured to use a remote backend in AWS S3.
 This means you need to have a S3 bucket and DynamoDB table setup to allow Terraform to read/write state from.
 The S3 bucket holds state information whilst the DynamoDB table assists with file locking.